A landslide in Sudan's Darfur wipes out a village, killing more than 1,000 people

-The tragedy happened Sunday in the Tarasin village in Central Darfur’s Marrah Mountains after days of heavy rainfall in late August, the Sudan Liberation Movement-Army said in a statement.
+The tragedy happened Sunday in the village of Tarasin in Central Darfur’s Marrah Mountains after days of heavy rainfall in late August, the Sudan Liberation Movement-Army said in a statement.

 “Initial information indicates the death of all village residents, estimated to be more than one thousand people.
 Only one person survived,” the statement read.